koustuvsinha/fcc-java-drafts/Java-Basics.md

 Classes are groups of variables and operations on them.
 A class can have variables, methods (or functions) and constructors (or methods which are used to initiate, more on that later!).

 Think of a `Class` as a blueprint for creating something concrete.
 A `Class` tells you the 'what' and 'how' an `object` of that Class will look like once `instantiated`.
-In essence, it defines `properties` (say color, engine capacity) and `behavior` (stop, speed up, change gears, honk etc.) for a Car.
+In essence, it defines `properties` (say color, engine capacity) and `behavior` (stop, speed up, change gears, honk etc.) for a Car in this case.

 Objects are _instances_ of a class.
 All objects are instances of a certain class.
 Imagine a class being a "template", which every Object copies to.
 When you create an Object, basically it creates a new object on the blueprint of a class.
 Now lets look at this from a little piece of code :